pjsm-it/automate-the-boring-stuff-python-practice/README.md

 provide the initial inspiration, all implementations are written by me and attempt to be distinct from the original examples to avoid copyright issues.

+Some basic examples in this repository are taken directly from the book for learning purposes, but any modifications or extensions are my own work.

 ## Purpose

 - Document my learning process and progress while studying Python.